jonbstrong/blog/_posts/2015-04-14-beyond-wordpress.markdown

 - can be time consuming to keep up-to-date, format and so on
 - Poor website speed performance and security on the most affordable option for hosting (shared).

-###Recommedations
+###Recommendations
-- Go for self hosted (.org) rather than .com if you want to customize your own site, whether this be your own advertising, products or using advanced plugins
+- Go for self hosted (.org) rather than .com if you want to customise your own site, whether this be your own advertising, products or using advanced plugins
-- If you're using it for a company or brand that will scale and has security concerns, consider investing in managed hosting (Synthesis, WPEngine - or Digital Ocean for the tech savy) rather than shared - this will be much more secure.
+- If you're using it for a company or brand that will scale and has security concerns, consider investing in managed hosting (Synthesis, WPEngine - or Digital Ocean for the tech savvy) rather than shared - this will be much more secure.
 - If you're considering going down the development route, may be worth considering a widely used framework (e.g. Genesis) - this will save 	you the time of having to relearn each theme.
 Personally I find any theme that uses visual composer incredibly hard to manage when it comes to websites with a significant amount of content.
 - If you'd like to use the same theme as someone else's, use [this chrome extension](https://chrome.google.com/webstore/detail/wpsniffer/kihhefcbenhkjgjhchanjfhhflaojldn) or view the source code and search for 'theme'